-Diane is exhibiting two pieces in "Shadow Themes: Finding the Present in the Past," at The Gallery at ReinsteinRoss, in New York.
+Diane exhibited two pieces in "Shadow Themes: Finding the Present in the Past," at The Gallery at ReinsteinRoss, in New York.

-The exhibition, curated by Marjorie Simon and Biba Schutz, opened September 8th and will be on view through October 16th, 2016.
+The exhibition, curated by Marjorie Simon and Biba Schutz, opened September 8th, 2016 and was on view through October 16th.

 The Gallery at ReinsteinRoss is located in Manhattan's popular Meatpacking district.
 Many of the participating artists were present for the opening.